bhdicaire/Cisco88xxSetup/README.md

 Connect your PC to the phone using its LAN side Ethernet port marked PC.

 1. Login to the *CP-88xx-3PCC Configuration Utility* web interface by entering its LAN gateway IP address into your Web Browser using its DHCP assigned address (In my case, it's 192.168.1.2).

-2. By default, you will be landing on and viewing the SPA504G "Info" page, in "Basic" view.
-By default, there are no User or Admin passwords required to connect and login to the SPA504G
+	* By default, there are no User or Admin passwords required to connect and login
+2. You will be landing on and viewing the SPA504G "Info" page, in "Basic" view if you're not using [http://192.168.168.99/admin/advanced](http://192.168.168.99/admin/advanced)

-3. Connect and Login to the Phone Web Based Configuration Interface, for example http://192.168.168.99/admin/advanced
+3. Connect and Login to the Phone Web Based Configuration Interface, for example
 * I had issues with Google Chrome & Microsoft Edge, I recommend Safari on MacOS

 4. In the web-based utility of your IP Phone, click Voice > System